Azure/Azure-Lighthouse-samples/templates/policy-delegate-management-groups/readme.md

 `New-AzManagementGroupDeployment -Name <nameofDeployment> -Location <location> -ManagementGroupId <nameOfMg> -TemplateFile <path to file> -verbose`

+This command will add the policy definition under the deployed mangement group.
+You need to create the assigment and remediation task for existing subscriptions.

 This Policy has a DeployIfNotExists effect, evaluating subscriptions within a management group to determine if there are Lighthouse delegations.
 If not, then a deployment to the specified managing tenant is executed.